conorr36/primer/README.md

 ## Initial Implementation

-I started by git cloning the example-web-checkout repo here: https://github.com/primer-io/example-web-checkout.
-Following the steps, I connected my initial checkout flow and created some test payments from the basic checkout modal.
+I started by git cloning the example-web-checkout repo, connecting my API Keys from Primer Dashboard, then started the server on port 8880 using npm.
+I then connected my initial checkout flow and created some test payments from the basic checkout modal.

 ## Adding eCommerce framework